2nd May 2019

 Whilst UKYCC is spending more and more of our time in direct action, we still spend a lot of time talking, too.
 We recognise that having the time spare to volunteer and to lobby against climate change is a privilege.
 A privilege that not everyone can afford.

 What a "climate emergency" will mean for the UK

-The UK Parliament's landmark declaration will be crucial in progressing industries like renewable energy – which need to become the norm.
+The UK parliament's declaration marks an important recognition of the need to progress industries like renewable energy.
+To progress decarbonisation in the UK at pace, green energy must become the norm.
 It shouldn’t just be the few industry shakers that prioritise the need for clean energy and low prices.
 The burden and costs of air pollution are increasingly unfairly distributed to disadvantaged groups, who also have to pay to clean things up too.

 The UK government has declared that poor air quality is the largest environmental risk to public health in the UK.
 This shows how increasingly important affordable access to electric vehicles is also becoming.

 This momentous government declaration ultimately shows us that our personal efforts to combat climate change are not in vain.
-Whether it be to switch to a renewable energy company, to buy an electric vehicle or to even just to make small dietary changes: now that the UK government has pledged to take even bolder steps to combat climate change, we can move forward towards a greener future.
+Whether it be to switch to a renewable energy company, to buy an electric vehicle or to even just to make small dietary changes: now that UK political leaders are recognising the need to take bolder steps to combat climate change, we can hopefully move forward towards a greener future.

 So well done for doing your bit, and choosing renewable energy for your home!
 Our work we've done to raise awareness for this global catastrophe has already made a difference.
 But acknowledging the problem is just step one.
 Now we need to act.

 Hey I'm Constantine, welcome to Octopus Energy!×Close window